handofkwll/fisica/README.md

 that to install IPython and the other modules needed:

- numpy (for fast array processing) scipy (scientific functions and constants) matplotlib (for plotting) parallelpython (for parallel processing)
+ numpy (for fast array processing)

+ scipy (scientific functions and constants)

+ matplotlib (for plotting)

+ parallelpython (for parallel processing)

-Yo will also need to install:
- mako and twitter bootstrap (weblog generation)
+You will also need to install: mako and twitter bootstrap (weblog generation)

 If the installation has worked then you should be able to type ipython, then:

  In [1]: import numpy

  In [2]: import scipy

  In [3]: import matplotlib

  In [4]: import pp

  In [5]: import mako

 with no errors.